 - Common Bowman Racing Hand Signals

 The bowman is the person who is in control of all the sail hoists and drops.
 The bowman will spend most of their time preparing for spinnaker hoists, jibes, and drops at the foredeck.

-To some, it may seem like a thankless job as the bowman is not sailing the boat, but the bowman is a significant role for any sailing crew.
+To some, it may seem like a thankless job as the bowman is not sailing the boat, but the bowman is a significant role in any sailing crew.
 The bowman must be prepared to understand the wind, waves, water, and direction so that the bowman can give the right calls to the crew.

 - Time On Distance – As the bowman is at the front of the boat, they understand when the race may start.
-Understanding this can give the crew a heads up in getting started on time.
+Understanding this can give the crew a heads-up in getting started on time.